guptagarima2301/Blog-App/README.md

 # Blog-App

 ## Overview
-This Blog App is a full-stack web application that allows users to create, view, like, and comment on blog posts.
+This Blog App is a backend web application that allows users to create, view, like, and comment on blog posts.
 Built using Express, Node.js, and MongoDB, the app is designed to provide a simple yet powerful platform for sharing and interacting with content.

 ## Features